dasoljlee/GAM305_Team1/README.md

 <details>
 <summary> Assigned Roles and their descriptions </summary> <!--- Jessi-->

-  1. Team Lead: "This team member" (replace "" when decided) will oversee the repository and ensuring all required team documentation has been completed.
+  1. Team Lead: Jessi Lee will oversee the repository and ensuring all required team documentation has been completed.

   2. Artist: Josh Negron will oversee the aesthetics of the game.
 Instructors can determine if they can use external assets.